-UBIT: Unrelated Business Income Tax
+UBIT: The Unrelated Business Income Tax

 Section 511 of the Internal Revenue Code states that IRA accounts can be subject to an unrelated business income tax (UBIT).
-This tax may occur if the account include an asset or interest from which an unrelated business taxable income (UBTI) is generated.
+This tax may occur if the account includes an asset or interest from which an unrelated business taxable income (UBTI) is generated.

-Is My IRA subject to a UBIT?
+Is my IRA subject to an UBIT?

 UBIT can occur if ALL of these statements are correct:

-Income is generated from “trade or business” activity (i.e., selling goods and services).
+Income is generated from “trade or business” activity (i.e. selling goods and services).

-Business is regularly operated by organization.
+The business in question is regularly operated by organization.

 Payment of UBIT